The Best Home Remedies for Constipation Relief

 Constipation remedy: Exercise

+Good news, constipation sufferers: One of the most effective home remedies for constipation requires absolutely no ingredients whatsoever!
 The Mayo Clinic promotes exercise as a way to increase muscle activity in your intestines.
 Even a daily 15-minute walk can help move food through your bowel more quickly.
 If you feel sleepy after a heavy meal, try to move around instead of lying down.
 Jump-starting the digestive process can help you avoid that painfully full feeling that often follows a large meal.